KerrLyu/KerrLyu.github.io/content/research/_index.md

 1. The Impacts of Local Business Tax Credits and Other Policies on Startup Creation, Survival and Job Creation: Evidence from the Comprehensive Startup Panel that covers the universe of U.S. Startups (with [Frank Fossen](https://www.unr.edu/business/faculty-and-staff/fossen-frank), [Robert Fairlie](https://rfairlie.sites.ucsc.edu/), and [Andrew Johnston](https://economics.ucmerced.edu/content/andrew-johnston))

 2. How Artificial Intelligence Enhances Labor Investment Efficiency (with Mengfei Zhang)

+3. Elderly Care and Nursing Homes (with Quansheng Xuan)